 This memorial is erected in honour of the one hundred and thirty six men who went from the villages of Little Gaddesden, Hudnall and Ringshall and served in the war of 1914 = 1918.
 The names of those who gave their lives for their country are cut on the stones here.
 The names of those who returned to England are preserved in the Church.

 However, the Church Roll of Honour lists only 119 men; one of those omitted is Fred Brazier, possibly because his association with the village was the result of his marriage rather than his upbringing.
 24 Ringshall was his address on demobilisation and the one at which he was registered to vote in 1919.
 His name has been added to the 2018 Centenary Revision of the Roll of Honour.

 Fred’s brothers-in-law John (Jack) Mayling, Bedfordshire Regiment and William Mayling, Hertfordshire Regiment are also named on the Roll of Honour.
 William died on 3rd September 1916 in the 3rd Southern General Hospital, Oxford and is buried in Little Gaddesden churchyard.
-John survived the War and later married Fred Brazier’s younger sister Nellie.
+John Mayling survived the War and, in 1930, married Fred Brazier’s younger sister Nellie.